Bengaluru drug scandal: My son is innocent, his reputation has been destroyed

 His parties are the most successful and most glamours.
 So they provide a certain kind of glamour.
 They are not his parties.
 They are hosted in the bars and hotels.
 Each one pays their own bill and he is paid a fee.
 His success has gone to his disadvantage, Professor Khanna pointed out.

-Vireen has been against and does not promote drugs.
+Viren has been against and does not promote drugs.
 He has maintained that drugs should not be consumed in the parties.
 His parties are the ones where due diligence is done to ensure no drugs are used, Viren's father also said.